top of page

 www.magdalenamannion.com

-Magdalena holds a degree in Pedagogy of Dance, specializing in professional flamenco dance training from Conservatorio Superior de Danza María de Ávila, Madrid, where she studied with Rafaela Carrasco and Isabel Bayon.
-She trained for 5 years at Amor de Dios, Madrid, where she studied intensively with Belen Fernández.
-Prior to this, she trained for one year on the International Student Program at Merce Cunningham Studio, New York and holds an HE Diploma in Contemporary Dance from Northern School of Contemporary Dance, Leeds.
+Magdalena holds a degree in Pedagogy of Dance, specializing in flamenco from CSDMA, Madrid & a masters in Flamencology from ESMUC, Barcelona.
+She trained in flamenco for 5 years at Amor de Dios, Madrid and one year at Merce Cunningham Studio, New York.
+She holds an HE Diploma in Contemporary Dance from NSCD, Leeds.

 bottom of page